Li-Tong-621/DMID/README.md

 ## Results

-results can be found in `./images/`.
+result tables can be found in `./images/`.